EllyPirelly/learnings-wes-bos-JSbeginner/module-08-data-types/README.md

 ### Deep Copy / Deep Clone

 - via utility library, for example lodash https://lodash.com/
-- lots of methods to work with objects and arrays
+- has lots of methods to work with objects and arrays
 - can be included in your script
 - all of lodash method live in the `_`
 - `_.cloneDeep(value)` https://lodash.com/docs/4.17.15#cloneDeep